joffrey-bion/chrome-devtools-kotlin/README.md

 Here are some of them:

 * `DOMDomain.findNodeBySelector(selector: String): NodeId?`: finds a node using a selector query
-* `ChromePageSession.clickOnElement(selector: String, clickDurationMillis, mouseButton)`: finds a node using a selector query and simulates a click on it
+* `PageSession.clickOnElement(selector: String, clickDurationMillis, mouseButton)`: finds a node using a selector query and simulates a click on it
-* `ChromePageSession.navigateAndAwaitPageLoad(url: String)`: navigates and also waits for the next `frameStoppedLoading` event
+* `PageSession.goto(url: String)`: navigates to a URL and also waits for the next `load` event, or other events
-* `PageDomain.captureScreenshotToFile(outputFile: Path, request: CaptureScreenshotRequest = ...)`
+* `PageDomain.captureScreenshotToFile(outputFile: Path, request: CaptureScreenshotRequest = ...)` (JVM-only)
 * `Runtime.evaluateJs(js: String): T?`: evaluates JS and returns the result (uses Kotlinx serialization to deserialize JS results)